fieldpalmer/fieldpalmer.github.io/README.md

-# Field Palmer :100:
+# Field Palmer

-### Hello, welcome to my portfolio page.
-This a simple site to store and share links, images, and descriptions for my personal and professional projects.
+## Hello :wave: , welcome to my portfolio page.

+### This a simple site to store and share links, images, and descriptions for my personal and professional projects.
 This was created just using Markdown, but I really love working in React and Node.js with a NoSQL database such as Firebase.

+---

 ---